vaughan-rich/fruit-drop.js/README.md

 * Add button to share score and game link to fb.
 * Possibly add touch capability (or port to iOS app).
 * Any necessary bug fixes

+## Note:
+* The code here references the cookie consent management script found in [this](https://github.com/vaughan-rich/vaughan-records) repo.